samrae7/hackernews/README.md

 - You can specify how many posts you'd like information for.
 The data is output to the terminal window
 - Story properties will return null if they do not pass validation (and a warning will appear in the console)
 - Likewise the imput param (number of posts) is parsed as an integer and then validated

+## Libraries used, and why
+- Cheerio the node implementation of jQuery, to grab data from the DOM
+- Commander, which has helper methods to help write a command line app in node
+- Valid-uri - npm library with function to validate a uri
+- request-promise - promise-based implementation of request, used to get the data from the Hacker News page